Particles and their fluids in nontrivial matter extensions to general relativity: Introduction

 \section{Introduction}

 In the Minkowski limit of general relativity, the equations of motion for the matter fields may be obtained from the matter Lagrangian using a standard variational principle.
 The existence of stable compact objects in this limit requires that the volume-averaged pressure inside those objects vanishes (see \cite{doi:10.1002/andp.19113400808} for the original derivation of this condition by von Laue, as well as \cite{Avelino:2018qgt,Avelino:2023rac} for alternative derivations).
-The von Laue condition has been shown to apply to particles, here defined as stable compact objects of fixed proper mass and structure with negligible self-induced metric perturbations, but also to the transverse pressure of defects of co-dimension $D < N$ in $N + 1$-dimensional space-times \cite{Avelino:2018qgt}.
+The standard von Laue condition has been shown to apply to particles, here defined as stable compact objects of fixed proper mass and structure with negligible self-induced metric perturbations, but also to the transverse pressure of defects of co-dimension $D < N$ in $N + 1$-dimensional space-times \cite{Avelino:2018qgt}.
 In fact, it is also valid in the context of modified gravity as long as the equations of motion determining the structure of particles or defects are the same as those obtained in the Minkowski limit of general relativity --- here defined as the limit where the self-induced gravitational field is too weak to have a significant impact on the structure of particles or defects.
+The average pressure inside static objects can deviate from zero in general relativity (see, for example, \cite{Batool:2024axw}), but only if gravity plays a significant role in the object's structure.